Who am I?

 My clients’ needs are various, so budgets fluctuate with the type of service required.
 First, I need to understand your expectations before making a proposal based on the expected result.

 Flash is a very powerful and creative tool.
 Unfortunately, it affects spontaneity too much.
 Here again, I made a choice by working with natural lighting This involves shooting between sunrise and sunset.
-I only use flash for LinkedIn profile pictures taken with studio lighting.
+I only use flash for LinkedIn profile pictures taken with studio lighting as well as some event pictures taken in low light.

 Most of my clients had never been in front of a professional photographer’s camera before.
 Often I heard “I’m not photogenic, I’m always nervous when someone takes a picture of me, how will you handle it? ”.